groff_diff(7) — Linux manual page

 are not applied to the line count.

-Compute the number of characters in contents and store the
+Compute the number of characters in anything and return the

 count in the register reg.
-If reg doesn't exist, GNU troff
+If reg doesn't exist, it is

 stops are computed relative to the start of the pending